 In an exercise we did with a few of our experienced project managers, we concluded that either project could take at least five months just for the implementation part.
 It might not seem like a lot, but one needs to remember that implementation is only one of the last stages of the overall project lifecycle.
 You would still need to go through several steps that happen way earlier in the process, building the business case, getting stakeholders to approve, vendor selections, RFPs, contracts, among other activities, several steps that once you make the math, could be taking your project into a year or more.
 These phases vary in time and shouldn’t be rushed or skipped, as they are critical for the success of the project.

-Companies on EBS 12.1.3 need to be realistic, based on their experience of how long it would take them to go through all these stages and work backward from the date they wish to be live in their new instance.
+Companies on Oracle E-Business Suite 12.1.3 need to be realistic, based on their experience of how long it would take them to go through all these stages and work backward from the date they wish to be live in their new instance.
 For example, if companies would want to meet the demands of their peak season, they would need to implement a lot sooner, say late Q1 or early Q2, to be fully functional.

 There’s no fixed duration for an ERP project, as it depends on each company’s situation, but if you take into account all of the above, you might end up having just a couple of months or even weeks to spare.